-Christmas Cookies from Mom’s Recipe Box
+Christmas Cookies from Grandma’s Recipe Box

 Snowball Cookies are another delicious Christmas cookie memory.
 They are round balls of yummy pecans (or walnuts) baked and then rolled in powdered sugar.
-They look like little snowballs but were packed with so much sweet flavor.
+They looked like little snowballs but were packed with so much sweet flavor.